 There are very few venues that are as cool as The Concorde Conference Centre.
-Featuring a Concorde G-BOAC as the star of the show, the conference centre pays homage to this iconic aircraft, which evokes a sense of wonder and nostalgia, and reminds us of all of the groundbreaking achievements in aviation history.
+Featuring a Concorde G-BOAC as the star of the show, the conference centre pays homage to this iconic aircraft, which reminds us of all of the groundbreaking achievements in aviation history.
 Although Concordes retired from commercial operations 20 years ago, the pinnacle of aviation technology can now be visited by any aviation enthusiast.
-What’s more, the space also serves as a popular event venue, where conferences, product launches, gala dinners, weddings, exhibitions and even intimate concerts are hosted every month.
+The space also serves as a popular event venue, where conferences, product launches, gala dinners, weddings, exhibitions and intimate Candlelight concerts are hosted every month.

 Located in the Runway Visitor Park, adjacent to the bustling runways of Manchester Airport, The Concorde Conference Centre can be reached by train or car.
 The Manchester Airport train station is less than 3 miles from the Park and Street Cars taxi booking desks can be found at all terminals and the rail station.
 You can’t miss seeing this symbol of human determination and ingenuity in person, whether it’s for a day trip or when organising your next event.

 Facts, Curiosities and Interesting Things about Concorde Conference Hall